I Am the World Trade Center: 9/11

-After the September 11, 2001 attacks on the World Trade Center, I Am the World Trade Center toured briefly under the shortened name "I Am the World...", but resumed playing under their original name.
+After the September 11, 2001 attacks, which destroyed the World Trade Center, I Am the World Trade Center toured briefly under the shortened name "I Am the World...", but resumed playing under their original name.

 Health problems

 In April 2004, Dykes was diagnosed with Hodgkin's lymphoma.
 Dykes underwent chemotherapy and faced several complications, but her cancer went into remission in late 2004, they attempted another tour in 2005 but were forced to end it early when Dykes again had to be hospitalized, this time after contracting pneumonia.
 The band was further sidelined when Kindercore became involved in a lawsuit which tied up the label (and Geller) through mid-late 2007.
 Although they had planned to record a fourth album, The Cover Up was ultimately the band's final release.